HeyBob. Add Bob to Slack

 What a buyer can verifyViktorBob

-Monthly spend capNot published (as of July 2026)Built in, with an 80% warning
+Monthly spend capNot listed in public product or pricing docs reviewed July 27Built in, with an 80% warning

 Which one should you pick?